 The main content of this page starts here

-Red list of livestock breeds Livestock
+Red list of livestock breeds Red list of livestock breeds

 The list of native livestock breeds in Germany contains a complete list of all native livestock breeds and their risk-categories.